elylucas/ng-nest-realtime-apps/docs/lab1.md

 }
 ```

-If you were to take a look at the app now, open up dev tools and look at the WS
+Look at the app now, and open up the dev tools.
+Go to the WS (for websockets)
-(for websockets) tab.
-You will see a connection being established:
+section of the Network tab.
+You will see a connection has been established:

 ![Dev Tools WebSocket](/img/dev-tools-websocket.jpg)